Can I Keep Male Bettas And Female Bettas Together?

-If you walk into the fish department of a pet store these days, you’ll often find a display of many small containers each featuring a vibrant betta inside.
+If you walk into the fish department of a pet store these days, you’ll often find a display of many small containers each featuring a vibrant betta inside including male and female bettas.
 These are most often male Veil Tail bettas, with long flowing fins who may be busy flaring at their neighbors or blowing a small bubble nest in their cup.
 Every now and then females will pop up in pet stores, but it is much less common as they do not fall into the typical stereotype that many consumers consider as the beloved “betta.”
 So how do you tell the difference between male and female bettas?
 Can I keep male bettas and female bettas together?

 Male vs Female Betta Fish Differences

 In most cases, determining the gender of a betta fish is simple, but they might appear identical enough to make a decision difficult.
 The following traits should assist you in determining the gender of your betta.
 It’s important to remember that immature fish may not show sexual distinctions.
 Rather than relying on a single characteristic to figure out betta fish gender, you can compare mature specimens of the same species and color and assess many criteria.

 A male betta is generally characterized by his long flowing fins which over centuries have been bred to be quite spectacular and great in length.
 The male will often flare with his gills as an aggressive act towards other fish or activity outside of his tank.
 His body is often longer and bigger than a female.

 Male bettas are aggressive towards each other fish.
 It is best to keep them secluded from other fish on a regular basis and stick with tank mates such as snails.
 Male bettas often do not do well in community tanks because their long fins become the victim of nipping from other fish, as well as prevent bettas from being able to swim fast enough for a quick getaway.
 Also due to their fins, it’s important to monitor the current in any tank to make sure it does not cause them too much effort or discomfort to maneuver through their environment.